pierangeloc/ray-tracer-zio/pres/deckset-20m.md

 ### Test **LiveRasteringModule** (in short)

-1. Mock the services `RasteringModule.Live` depends on
+1. Mock the services `LiveRasteringModule` depends on
 1. Use `zio-test` mocking capabilities
 1. Assert your mocks are called as expected